RxSwiftCommunity/RxSwiftExt/Readme.md

 github "RxSwiftCommunity/RxSwiftExt"
 ```

 Operators
 ===========

-RxSwiftExt is all about adding operators to [RxSwift](https://github.com/ReactiveX/RxSwift)!
-Currently available operators:
+RxSwiftExt is all about adding operators and Reactive Extensions to [RxSwift](https://github.com/ReactiveX/RxSwift)!

+## Operators

+These operators are much like the RxSwift & RxCocoa core operators, but provide additional useful abilities to your Rx arsenal.

 * [unwrap](#unwrap)
 * [ignore](#ignore)